barkco-scripted/barkco-scripted.github.io/README.md

 1. Add the files you've editing by typing `git add .`
 2. Then commit the edited files by typing `git commit "YOUR-NAME edits"`.
 3. Push your branch with your edits by typing `git push -u origin HEAD`.
-4. Go to the [original project](https://github.com/barkco-scripted/project-portfolio) in GitHub and select "New Pull Request".
+4. Go to the [original project](https://github.com/barkco-scripted/project-portfolio) in GitHub and open a pull request.
-5. Make sure `master` is selected as the base and select your branch as the branch to compare it to and create a pull request.
+5. Make sure `master` is selected as the base and select your forked copy branch as the branch to compare it to and create a pull request.